Israel Gear and Workflow Overview

 Nikon Z 6II 24.5MP Mirrorless Camera: After bringing the D750/28-300mm combo along to Brazil, Southeast Asia, India, Cuba, Peru, and South Africa, like me, the Nikon D750 is now retired.
 My DSLR journey started in 2003 with the Nikon D100, then progressed to the Nikon D7000 (used for the Greece and Turkey trip), followed by the Nikon D600 (for the Galápagos Islands trip), then to the Nikon D750 – my travel workhorse since 2015.
 With each of these cameras I’ve relied on the RAW image file format, instead of JPEGs, to achieve the best image quality.
 Twenty years ago RAW files were flat, low contrast, and low color.
 But RAW files possessed greater dynamic range compared to their JPEG counterparts, allowing for more post-processing flexibility for photographers.
 With each generation of digital camera the quality of RAW image files directly out of the camera improves greatly.
 Some of this is attributable to improvements in sensor technology, and some is due to improvements the internal processing of RAW files by camera manufacturers.
 I always thought the D750 RAW files were excellent, but everytime I download RAW files from the Z 6II I am blown away.
 They look incredible!
 I will spend significantly less time post-processing photos from the Z 6II.
 Switching to Mirrorless didn’t result in the weight savings I had initially expected for travel purposes, but the Z 6II does weigh slightly less than the D750 – about 135 grams.
 After carrying the camera through Israel for a week I can confidently say the Z 6II is a great travel camera!
 Paired with the 24-200mm the combination of image quality and portability for stills and video is outstanding.

 NIKKOR Z 24-200mm f/4-6.3 VR Travel Zoom: After carrying the 28-300mm for many trips I finally switched to another super zoom lens.
 Compared to the 28-300mm I was looking forward to working with a slightly wider lens for travel, but I was concerned that the limited reach of the 24-200mm might be a problem.
 But you adjust to what you have and only on a couple of occasions did I find myself wanting a little more on the telephoto end.
-I really enjoying traveling with this lens.
+I really enjoy traveling with this lens.
 Great image quality and range from a single lens in a size that’s easy to carry on planes, trains, ships, buses, and just walking down the street.

 NIKKOR Z 14-30mm f/4 Wide Angle Zoom: For some variety I also brought along the 14-30mm.
 It was handy to have along to capture dramatic views of the churches.
 One of my favorites from the 14-20mm in Israel was this view of the stained glass windows in the Basilica of the Annunciation in Nazareth.